-The Abdus Salam Library at South Kensington is open 24 hours for study space, and further space is available to all students in GoStudy on levels 4 and 5 of the Chemistry Building.
+The Abdus Salam Library at South Kensington is open 24 hours for study space, and further space is available to all students in [GoStudy](#) on levels 4 and 5 of the Chemistry Building.
+Further study space is available on level 3 of the Sherfield Building.